SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Other Results

-Figure~\ref{SchedMaintEnv_1} illustrates mean episode-level violations per epoch for the Integrated Scheduling \& Maintenance benchmark, covering constraints on \emph{maintenance-duration}, \emph{maintenance-failure}, \emph{early-maintenance}, \emph{ramping-in-maintenance}, and \emph{demand-unsatisfaction}.
+Figure~\ref{SchedMaintEnv_v0} illustrates mean episode-level violations per epoch for the Integrated Scheduling \& Maintenance benchmark, covering constraints on \emph{maintenance-duration}, \emph{maintenance-failure}, \emph{early-maintenance}, \emph{ramping-in-maintenance}, and \emph{demand-unsatisfaction}.
 Projection-based methods—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—swiftly reduce violations across all constraints, establishing stable and minimal breach levels. \textbf{P3O} follows a similar trend but exhibits transient spikes in violations for almost all constraints during mid-training, except for demand-unsatisfaction, where it consistently fails to learn full compliance.
 For the other constraints, it eventually achieves violation levels comparable to the projection-based algorithms. \textbf{DDPGLag} consistently displays higher residual violations, notably in duration and demand-unsatisfaction categories, highlighting variability from its replay-buffer updates.
 Maintenance-failure violations remain consistently low for all methods.
+Among the remaining methods, \textbf{FOCOPS} performs on par with \textbf{P3O}. \textbf{SACLag} is only slightly better than \textbf{DDPGLag}, but it persistently yields the highest rates of maintenance failures and unmet demand. \textbf{SACPID} has perfomance similar to \textbf{SACLag} (overlapping in this case).